Buying your first home can be an exciting and stressful experience all in one.

 Thankfully, my FICO score was almost identical to the credit score I had been keeping tabs on—it was only like 2 points off.
 Whew!

 Of course you can always go and pay 15 or 20 bucks to get your official FICO score.
 But why bother when you can get it close enough for free with Credit Sesame, without even giving out your credit card information.

-Once your credit score is where you need it to be, you can do some research and find out what Fixed Home Loan Rates are available for you.
+Once your credit score is where you need it to be, you can do some research and find out what Fixed Home Loan Rates are available for you at places such as Newcastle Permanent.
 It’s always best to shop around and get the best rate you can.
 Buying a house is a very large purchase and even with excellent credit, the interest really adds up.